The Red Tent (miniseries): Plot

 After settling near the city of Shechem, Dinah and Rachel are called to the palace to assist at a birth.
 Despite her aunt's warning to guard her honor, Dinah meets and falls in love with Prince Shalem, son of the king.
 The two quickly decide to marry; the king approves, and the marriage is consummated.
 When he is told of this fait accompli, Jacob is furious that he has not been consulted, as the customs of his tribe expect.
 Leah blames Rachel for putting romantic fantasies into Dinah's head.
 Dinah's brothers, Simeon and Levi, interpret the events as seduction and defilement.
 All the men of the tribe feel insulted and dishonored.
 Shalem's father offers to pay any bride price they name, to make matters right, but they spurn his gifts.
 Joseph asks his brothers in exasperation if they want Prince Shalem's foreskin, and they seize on this suggestion, saying that the only thing that will satisfy their honor is for all the men of Shechem to be circumcised.
 Shalem and his father, to their surprise, agree, and all the men of the city undergo the operation.
-A couple of nights later, the brothers (but not Joseph) attack the palace while the men are in pain and unable to defend themselves, murdering Shalem, his father, and all the men they can find.
-Full of anger and grief, Dinah curses her father and brothers for their sins, and disowns them.
+A couple of nights later, the brothers (but not Joseph) attack the palace while the men are in pain and unable to defend themselves; massacring Shalem, his father, and all the men they can find.
+Mad with grief, Dinah curses her father and brothers for their sins, and disowns them.

 Dinah is pregnant, and her formidable mother-in-law, an Egyptian princess, takes her to safety in Thebes.
-She gives birth to a son whom she names Bar-Shalem (son of the sunset).
+She gives birth to a son whom she names Bar-Shalem (son of Shalem).
 However, the Queen, blaming Dinah for the death of her son, claims the baby as her own, names him Ra-Mose and forbids Dinah from revealing the truth.
 Dinah tries to flee with her son but is caught and beaten into obedience.
 The Queen permits her to attend her son only as wetnurse and handmaid; she is forced to live as a slave for the next ten years, unwilling to leave him.